 We will work to find common ground on a variety of issues, including school, discipline, boundaries, and appropriate ways to disagree.
 I believe that each family member shares the responsibility for improvement.
 Therefore, I will challenge and support each of you to develop new perspectives and find empathy for one another.
 Each of you has strengths, and together, you can overcome any obstacle your family faces.

-Family Therapy is appropriate for parents and teens and can be offered in conjunction with your teen’s individual therapy.
-Family therapy is also appropriate for adults who want to heal relationships with their parents or siblings.
+Family Therapy is appropriate for parents and teens, as well as for adults who want to heal relationships with their parents or siblings.